danehobrecht/general-gnuledge/README.md

 Verify the user is active:\
 `pdbedit -w -L`

-Open the samba configuration file located at `/etc/samba/smb.conf` with your favorite text editor and append the following information:
+Append the following information to the samba configuration file located at `/etc/samba/smb.conf`:

 ```
 [Public]